Michael T. Childress PDF: ADHD Medication Wide Variation Across Kentucky Raises Questions.pdf

 Kenneth R. Troske, Devanathan Sudharshan, Anna L. Stewart PDF: Kentucky Annual Economic Report 2010.pdf

-William Hoyt, Christopher Jepsen, Kenneth R. Troske
+Christopher R. Bollinger, Kenneth R. Troske

 The Bluegrass Economic Advancement Movement region encompasses the Louisville and Lexington MSAs and the corridor between them.
 It is an area with much of the manufacturing, medical and transportation & warehousing industries of Kentucky contained within.
 Over 36% of the population and 38% of the Kentucky labor force live and work in this region.
 This report analyzes the labor market structure within the region.
 We also examine the labor market structure in five Workforce Investment Act Regions: Bluegrass, Lake Cumberland, Lincoln Trail, Kentuckiana Works, and Indiana Region 10.
 We examine employment at the industry and occupation level and project employment growth for the regions.
 We examine important inter-industry linkages, and how these linkages may be important for attracting and maintaining the manufacturing base, in spite of a 30 year decline in manufacturing employment.
 We also examine the educational attainment of the regions and consider whether the workforce has the mix of education best suited to growth.
 Finally, we examine the age structure of occupations important to the regions.
 As is well known, the baby boomer generation is approaching retirement age.
 While the impact of the aging population will be felt across all occupations, we examine general characteristics which point to certain types of occupations as having a preponderance of workers in these age categories.